jamadam/Marquee/readme.md

 ## COMMAND LINE API

-In addition to Perl OOP framework, Marquee also provides command line API to serve current directory contents as a web pages, using Mojo::Daemon.
+In addition to Perl OOP framework, Marquee also provides command line API to serve current directory contents as a web pages, using [Mojo::Daemon].
 This is useful for temporarily providing web pages without any Apache things.

 ## SYNOPSIS